-15. ROOFERS CLUTTER YOUR DRIVEWAYS AND LAWNS
+15. ROOFERS CLUTTER YOUR DRIVEWAYS, LAWNS AND LANDSCAPING.

-Property protection is very important but mostly ignored by homeowners as well as by the roofing companies.
+Property protection is very important but mostly ignored by homeowners as well as by roofing companies.
 We disclose this information on every estimate we write because we know how important it is.

 Many roofing contractors do not clarify whether or not they will be protecting the property and/or guaranteeing there to be no damages while installing the new roof.

 This is a huge mistake also made by a lot of homeowners.
 Before you hire a company, ask specifically what they will do to protect your landscaping, your driveway and surrounding areas.

-If the roofer’s estimate/contract does not specify how this will be handled, it is usually another sign that they are not as experienced and as professional as they claim or appear to be.
+If the roofer’s estimate/contract does not specify how this will be handled, it is usually another sign that they are not as experienced or as professional as they claim or appear to be.